Martin-Ferreira-O/mc-info-data/README.md

 skin() // Receive a nickname parameter show a skin to download

 icon() // Get a minecraft server IP as a parameter

-namemcLikes() // Get a minecraft server IP as a parameter
 ```